 A CLP is issued for a 180-day period for entry-level driver training on public roads or highways.
-Applicants must be at least 21 years old and pass the vision and all required written examinations.

-Nevada Commercial Driver License Manual, (pg. iii) Nevada Administrative Code 386.530
+Applicants must be at least 21 years old and pass the vision and all required written examinations (Nevada Commercial Driver License Manual, (pg. ii) Nevada Administrative Code 386.530).

 - 1. Drivers with a CLP must be accompanied at all times by a driver who: - a.
 Is at least 25 years of age; - b.
 Holds a CDL for the proper class and endorsements; and - c.
 Is seated next to the driver.
 In school buses, the instructor must be seated in the first seat to the right of the driver. - 2.
 School bus drivers that hold a current Commercial Driver License with required endorsements must: - a.
-Receive training in the operation of a school bus from a state certified school bus driver trainer. - b.
-Training must be provided while the school bus is not occupied by pupils.
+Receive training in the operation of a school bus from state certified school bus driver trainer. - b.
+Training cannot be provided behind the wheel while driving the school bus while it is occupied by pupils.